-Applicants must apply via electronic Residency Application Service (ERAS) Applicants must have passed USMLE Steps I and II or COMLEX Levels 1 and 2.
-For USMLE scores those achieving three digit scores at or above 230 on Step I and a three digit score at or above 240 on Step II and passing on the first attempt for both USMLE and COMLEX are given the strongest consideration.
+Applicants must apply via electronic Residency Application Service (ERAS) Applicants having passed USMLE Steps I and II or COMLEX Levels 1 and 2 on the first attempt are given the strongest consideration.
 International graduates must have some US clinical experience with related letters of reference.

 The following documents must be submitted through ERAS: